aziontech/docs_en/real-time-metrics/index.md

 **L2 Caching:** You'll also get the data for *L2 Caching In* + *L2 Caching Out* displayed separately at the bottom of the graph.
 Your applications in greater detail.

 **Edge Offload:** This graph displays the percentage of the amount of data delivered by the Azion product.
 It displays the *Saved Data* graph in percentages.
-You'll see the averages for the period selected displayed at the bottom of the graph.
+You'll see the averages for the selected period displayed at the bottom of the graph.

+**L2 Offload:** This graph displays *L2 Caching* in percentages.
+It refers to the amount of data delivered by the origin server.
+You'll get *L2 Caching* data for the selected period at the bottom of the graph.

 ***Saved Data:*** This graph displays the sum of data delivered by Azion servers, without looking up content on the origin server.
 You'll see the total amount for the selected period displayed at the bottom of the graph.